1900s | Kentucky Timeline

 September 1, 1939, World War II began.

 October 9, 1939, Governor A.B. (“Happy”) Chandler resigned as the 44th Governor of Kentucky.
 Lt.
 Gov. Keen Johnson became the 45th Governor and appointed Gov. Chandler to the vacant U.S. Senate seat left open by the death of Senator M.M.
 Logan.
-Chandler went on to win the special election and later the general election to serve as Senator until 1945, when he resigned to become the Commissioner of Baseball.
+Chandler and Johnson went on to win both their special elections.
+Johnson was already running for the Governor’s seat, and Chandler resigned in 1945 to become the Baseball Commissioner.

 June 11, 1940, with the signing of H.R.
 9394, the Cumberland Gap National Historical Park was formally established.
 The park was contingent on the acquisition of sufficient land and features (outlined in the legislation) by Kentucky, Virginia and Tennessee.
 Because the lands necessary for establishing the park crossed three state boundaries, special provisions were made to empower purchasing authority.
 A 1943 amendment to the bill allowed the three states to enter into a compact, to purchase the requisite land.
 The amendment also reduced the geographic/historic features required to permit the establishment of the park.